vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/ox__ec_8h.md

       </table>
 </div><div class="memdoc">

-<p>Perform a secure scalar multiplication given the BN index of the scalar. </p>
+<p>Performs a secure scalar multiplication given the BN index of the scalar. </p>
 <dl class="params"><dt>Parameters</dt><dd>
   <table class="params">
     <tr><td class="paramdir">[in,out]</td><td class="paramname">P</td><td colspan="4">Pointer to a point on a curve.
 This will hold the result.</td></tr>